mitchelldmiller/quick-mail-wp-plugin/readme.txt

 Edit messages with [TinyMCE](https://codex.wordpress.org/TinyMCE) to add images, rich text and [shortcodes](https://codex.wordpress.org/Shortcode).

 User options for sending email to site users or others.
-Mail is sent with user's name and email.
+Mail is sent with user's name and email, or [Sendgrid](https://sendgrid.com/) credentials.
 Multiple files from up to six directories (folders) can be attached to a message.

 = Features =